Monday - Friday 9:00 AM - 5:30 PM, Pacific Standard Time

 Christian Israel Tour Reviews Linda V.

 We saw many incredible sites and so many highlights; Sea of Galilee, Valley of Armageddon, Mount Carmel, Jordan River, Masada, Ein Gedi, Dead Sea, Qumran, Jerusalem, where Jesus walked!
-Bethlehem, Gethsemane and Garden Tomb were amazing.
+Bethlehem, Gethsemane, and Garden Tomb were amazing.

 Read more Holy Land tour reviews.